rezenn/Posture-Corrector/README.md

 ﻿# Posture-Corrector

  This Python program is a real-time posture corrector using your webcam.
-It uses MediaPipe Pose Detection and computer vision

- before cloning and running this repo, the libraries should be installed

 Run the following in the terminal to install libraries